ZimCodes/Zeiver/README.md

 __*Zeiver does not download the entire OD itself, only the files.__

+For ease of use, check out the [Zeiver configurator](https://zimtools.xyz/zeiver).

 ## Table of Contents
 * [Features](https://github.com/ZimCodes/Zeiver#features)
 * [Unsupported ODs](https://github.com/ZimCodes/Zeiver#unsupported-ods)